Sakamatoes/QR-system/README.md

 # QR-system
-A QR certification system that automates making QR codes for certificates
+A QR certification system that automates making QR codes for certificates.

+Made for UC Innovation Technology and Transfer Office